BlindedStat/GARP/README.md

 This repository contains the code for the paper "Graph-Aligned Random Partition Model (GARP)"

 ### Reproducibility Checklist
-*Data*
+**Data**

-*Abstract*
+**Abstract**

-We have included the real data set in the \texttt{data.Rdata} file.
-It can be loaded via load(“../Data-and-Results/data.Rdata") The data set is described in Section 8 of the main paper.
+We have included the real data set in the `data.Rdata` file.
+It can be loaded via `load(“../Data-and-Results/data.Rdata")` The data set is described in Section 8 of the main paper.
 It is in the format of a 747x2 matrix, where

-•	Rows: cells (statistical units);
+- Rows: cells (statistical units);
-•	Columns: “MDS1” and “MDS2” represent the two biomarkers describing the gene expression scores.
+- Columns: “MDS1” and “MDS2” represent the two biomarkers describing the gene expression scores.

 i\p	             MDS1	      MDS2
 OEP01_N706_S501	-0.7139231	-0.94959181